 Dr. Rwego worked as a regional field veterinarian between 2001 and 2005.
 Now based in Kampala, Uganda, he works as a technical advisor for the East Congo Basin USAID RESPOND project and is a lecturer in the Department of Biological Sciences, Makerere University and an adjunct at School of Public Health and College of Veterinary Medicine, University of Minnesota.

 Dr. Cameron worked as field director from 1997 to 1999, providing urgent health care and conducting important gorilla health research.
 He returned to Rwanda from 2005 to 2007 as part-time field veterinarian.
-He is now a field veterinarian for the Wildlife Conservation Society and coordinates its activities in the Republic of Congo.
-He is also a Gorilla Doctors Science Advisor.

 Dr. Mudakikwa served Gorilla Doctors as regional field veterinarian from 1995 to 2003.
 Gorilla Doctors continues to work closely with Dr. Mudakikwa, who is now head veterinarian for the Rwanda Development Board, which manages Rwanda’s national parks and wildlife.
 He is also a Gorilla Doctors Science Advisor.